 Before we jump into the benefits, let’s quickly go over exactly what grind and seal floors are.

-Grind and seal is a type of cement flooring with a similar look as polished concrete.
-However, rather than the concrete be polished until it shines, its ground to a 60 or 80 grit then coated with an epoxy.
+Grind and seal is a type of concrete flooring with a similar look as polished concrete.
+However, rather than the concrete be mechanically polished until it shines, its ground to a 60 or 80 grit then coated with an epoxy coating.

 This seal not only makes your concrete shine but it also provides other numerous benefits.